tomwhartung/jmws_accoutrements/doc/ubuntu/2026a-fresh_install_ubuntu_25.10-barbara/1-install_25.10-barbara.md

 # Why?

-- Poor `barbara` has very little memory (2G, maybe 3?) and now even crashes a lot even when I have just 6-7-8 tabs open in Firefox
+- Poor `barbara` has very little memory (2G, but shows 3-4) and now even crashes a lot even when I have just 6-7-8 tabs open in Firefox
 - All I do with `bette` these days is listen to mp3s
-- I listen to mp3s every morning on `rita`, a Mac Mini from 2008 (32-bit) that has only 2G memory
+- I listen to mp3s every morning on `rita`, a Mac Mini from 2008 (32-bit) that has only 2G memory, and it works fine
-- I want to use `bette` upstairs for playing with Tracktion
+- I want to use `bette` upstairs for playing with Tracktion, etc.

 # Goals - Big Picture